cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ## D states outside of I/O context

 While D states might immediately bring to mind disk activity, we actually use them for all sorts of things in the kernel.
-For example, the kernel also uses D states to block processes in situations where it's unsafe to allow the process to proceed further for other reasons.
+As a general rule, the kernel uses D states to block processes in any situation where it's unsafe to allow the process to proceed further for the time being.

 Enter `vfork`. `vfork` is a specialized system call primarily designed to be used as part of the process of creating new processes.
 Unlike the more widely